 Luckily, your Mac does allow you to download apps from anywhere — it just requires extra steps.

 How to download apps that aren’t on the App Store or come from unidentified developers

 There are two ways to give your Mac access to a broader range of apps:

 - Set up your Mac to allow opening apps that aren’t from the App Store

 - Set up your Mac to allow opening apps from unidentified developers

 Both of these methods require changing Mac’s Security & Privacy settings to allow you to open apps that Gatekeeper hasn’t approved.
 Once you’ve bypassed Gatekeeper, you’ll be able to download and run all the apps you like.
 (To learn how to do this, check out our piece on how to open apps from unidentified developers.)

 How to download apps from anywhere

 Before macOS Sierra, it was much easier to download apps from anywhere.
 You’d simply go to System Preferences > Security & Privacy > General, then under Allow apps to be downloaded from, select Anywhere.

 However, since new updates to macOS, you’ll need to change a few more settings on your Mac.
 Here’s what you should do:

 - Launch Terminal by going to Finder > Applications > Utilities.
 You can also locate it with Spotlight search by pressing Command-Space.

 - In Terminal, type the command

 sudo spctl --master-disableand hit Return.
 Enter your Mac’s password.

-- Go to System Preferences > Security & Privacy > General.
-At the bottom of the window, you’ll see Allow apps to be downloaded from with automatically selected Anywhere.
+- Go to System Settings > Privacy & Security > Security.
+You’ll see Allow apps to be downloaded from with automatically selected Anywhere.